RAOEUS/qmk_firmware/keyboards/stenokeyboards/the_uni/keymaps/raoeus/README.md

      */

 ## UTILITY
-This is a momentary utility layer when MULTI is held in steno mode This can be used to shift click or control click when needed.
+This is a momentary utility layer when MULTI is held in steno mode.
+This can be used to shift click or control click when needed, with volume controls.

     /*
      * .---------------------------------------------   .-----------------------------------------------------.
      * |        |        |        |        |        |   |        |        |        |        |        |        |